 Each of the key subject areas is identified and you can navigate to the curriculum outcomes for each grade.

 To be clear the BC government website doesn’t tell you HOW to teach the various subjects (pretty sure that’s where the actual training in teaching, and a degree in teaching, kicks in).
 BUT, the website does give you an idea of what your child should be able to do by the end of their current grade.
 As we are all floundering around attempting to figure out how we keep our kids entertained, educated, and active for the foreseeable future, I’m turning to every possible resource I can find.
-(I may have also yarded my parents – the former elementary school principales – out of retirement to teach my kids, via Facetime, on a daily basis.)
+(I may have also yarded my parents – the former elementary school principals – out of retirement to teach my kids, via FaceTime, on a daily basis.)

 BC K-12 School Curriculum: